 Speech therapy is the assessment and treatment of speech disorders or impairments4.
-It’s usually performed by a speech-language pathologist (sometimes called an SLP or simply a speech therapist) who works with both children and adults through various methods to improve communication5.
+It’s usually performed by a speech-language pathologist (sometimes called an SLP or simply a speech therapist) who works with children and adults through various methods to improve communication5.

 Some of the common speech disorders are:

 All of these can prevent children from communicating or expressing themselves when talking.
 And while speech therapy works for adults too, it’s especially important to identify and treat speech disorders in children, as it can be more difficult to treat in adults.
 Adults who have undergone speech therapy as children also tend to communicate efficiently and are less likely to struggle with speech disorders into their adulthood.

 3 most common speech disorders in children

 While some children learn to pronounce some sounds earlier than others, any symptoms of a speech disorder need to be monitored carefully.
 As mentioned before, leaving it untreated could mean more serious problems that speech therapists may not be able to treat as successfully in the later stages.

 These are 3 common types of speech disorders that parents should be aware of: